 As many as 5 million people in the UK are living with undiagnosed high blood pressure, without knowing they are at risk.
 The only way to know whether you have high blood pressure is to have it measured.
-So this May, we’re partnering with the British Heart Foundation and the International Hypertension Society to support their ‘May Measurement Month’ campaign to encourage as many people across the country to get their blood pressure checked.

 Having high blood pressure increases your risk of heart attack and stroke, so knowing your blood pressure could save your life.
 Check your pressure now.